 Enter any U.S. stock symbol and our AI engine pulls together consensus estimates, historical earnings reactions, options positioning, peer comparisons, and a probability-weighted directional read — all in seconds.

-Despite a six-quarter streak of beating revenue by 3–4%, the stock has closed lower on four of its last five earnings reports.
-The pattern matters more than the print.
+Enter a ticker above to see how the stock has reacted to its last several earnings reports.
+The pattern often matters more than the print.

 NVDA has been the textbook "sell the news" stock for over a year despite uninterrupted fundamental dominance.
 Reactions are driven by forward guidance vs. whisper number, not the headline beat.
 Tends to gap on the open after the AMC report and continue trending in that direction throughout the day.